How Does Child Custody Work in an Annulment?

 During mediation sessions, a neutral third-party mediator will help both parties come to an agreement they are both comfortable with.
 This can help ensure that the needs of all involved are considered while also avoiding lengthy and costly court battles.
 Additionally, mediation allows for flexibility should circumstances change over time, and both parties can work together to make adjustments as needed.

-Law Offices Of Mark M. Childress is here to help with all your family law concerns, including annulments and custody battles.
+Law Office of Mark M. Childress is here to help with all your family law concerns, including annulments and custody battles.
 You can reach our office by calling (817) 497-8148 or contacting us online.

 Categories: